jhasun/PintOS/ReadMe.md

-This is an iteration of the PintOS project, adopted Stanford University.
+This is an iteration of the PintOS project, adopted from Stanford University.
 This iteration of the project uses the Ubuntu 16.04 virtual machine (VMware workstation pro for Windows and UTM for MacOS).
 The ISO image used is [here](https://releases.ubuntu.com/16.04/).